-

 The problem?
 This complexity makes the knee vulnerable.

 Any weakness in the muscles or misalignment in movement can overload the joint.
 Over time, this leads to pain, injury, or long-term degeneration.
-Add in sports injuries, workplace strain, or post-surgical recovery, and it’s no surprise that so many people seek out knee support and strengthening options.
+Add in sports injuries, workplace strain, or post-surgical recovery, and it’s no surprise that so many people seek out knee support for running, or walking.

 Common causes of knee pain include: